cypherpunk-academy/2064/en/036_1915_After the bomb.md

 After a while she sets off and goes in the direction he has pointed.
 Adolf sits next to the dead woman, bends forward and puts his face in his hands.

-"Sure," Hilde calls after the first steps and slightly changes her direction.
+"Sure," Hilde sais to herself after the first steps and slightly changes her direction.
 She hurries across the square to a Renaissance building with a public telephone booth in front of it.
 There she finds Wilhelm, telephone receiver in his hand, his coat hanging over his shoulder, gesticulating wildly.

-"Thank God!
+"Thank God!"
 Hilde exhales with relief.
 She goes to him and lays her hand on his back.
 He looks briefly over his shoulder, smiles at her and turns back to the phone.